Pathway to becoming a Scientific Diver

 Pathway to BU AAUS Scientific Diver Authorization

-Anyone interested in becoming a BUMP scientific diver is encouraged to meet with Prof. Phillip Lobel prior to initiating the steps outlined below.
+Anyone interested in becoming a BU scientific diver is encouraged to contact the Dive Safety Officer at firstname.lastname@example.org prior to initiating the steps outlined below.
 This will provide an opportunity to discuss AAUS certification protocols and answer any questions you may have about the process.
-Prof. Lobel is the DSO (Diving Safety Officer) for Boston University and the BUMP dive program.
-BUMP students and faculty should contact Prof. Lobel initially regarding the dive program.

 In order to become a scientific diver, you must fulfill certain pre-requisites and submit for candicacy as a Diver-In-Training.
 Then, you must complete the MS533 BUMP Scientific Diving course (offered Fall Semester) to become a Basic AAUS Scientific Diver.